kenkl/lights/README.md

 - Functions unique to Hue that predates my initial Git commit includes:
   - Lights list (with simple toggles)
   - Condition-dependent scene transitions using isOn() - if a light's not on, there's little point to turning it back on just to dim it.
   - Simple toggles - if a light is on, turn it off.
-If off, turn it on (restoring its previous state)
+If off, turn it on.
+That's all.
   - Stateful toggles - capture the current state of the light, saving it, and then set the new desired state.
 When toggling back, restore the saved state.
   - Clear saved states for stateful toggles in strategic scripts (clearstates.php).
 Todo: add that to functions.php